How to Add a Directory Listing to WordPress: 6 Simple Steps

 The most critical initial settings typically include:

-- Email notifications: Set up automated emails for new listings, approvals, etc.
+• Email notifications: Set up automated emails for new listings, approvals, and expirations

 During my first directory project, I made the mistake of skipping over the email notification settings.
-When users began submitting listings, neither they nor I received confirmation emails – causing confusion and support headaches.
+When users began submitting listings, neither they nor I received confirmation emails – causing confusion and support headaches that took days to resolve.
 Don’t skip these seemingly minor configuration details!

 If you’re planning to accept payments through your directory, you might find this guide on stripe plugin accept payments wordpress site particularly helpful.